 EDI VAN provides connections as a service with a secure and outsourced network that allows you to exchange EDI documents with trading partners.
 It simplifies EDI setup and communication by directly reducing the number of parties involved.
 Even today, most EDI occurs through VAN EDI and Van Communications, which uses a third party called Value Added Network.
 If the two business entities use the same EDI VAN, communication is easily possible.
 There is no need to learn and adhere to each partner’s document standards; you only have to manage a single VAN that acts as a translator instead.
 You can submit the documents manually to VANs using a web portal or by setting up a connection using any protocol you choose.

 VANs use electronic mailboxes that need polling regularly to check new messages.
 VAN offers different business models.
 Some handle all translations for you and transmit the files to trading partners.
 While others require you to generate documents and help transmit files, and some deal with mapping EDI data structures.
 Many also offer hands-on guidance to assist you throughout the process of setup.
-Although VAN has various benefits, there is also recurring financial cost.
+Although VAN has various benefits, there are also recurring financial costs.

 Pros of EDI VAN